tymyrddin/blue/source/docs/dev/devsecops/notes/index.rst

 Where the magic (and the mayhem) happens
 =============================================================

-Welcome to systems engineering—the art of making sure your infrastructure doesn’t collapse like a Jenga tower every time someone runs git push.
+Welcome to systems engineering: the art of making sure your infrastructure doesn’t collapse like a Jenga tower every time someone runs git push.

 .. toctree::
    :glob:
    :maxdepth: 1
    :includehidden:
-   :caption: A well-secured system is like a good joke—if you have to explain it, it’s not working.
+   :caption: A well-secured system is like a good joke.
+If you have to explain it, it’s not working.

    README.md
    story.md